quicwg/wg-materials/interim-25-10/minutes.md

 Robin: propose to close with no changes, but add some prose that indicates that this might happen and that people should define their own events to disambiguate if needed

-Kazuho: +1 to no change but point out that others can add events
+Kazuho: +1 to no change, but point out that others can add events

 Outcome: no design changes needed.
 An editorial PR may follow up to better describe some of the considerations